 With respect to the Colorado Bar Exam, in addition to testing legal writing, the state administers a Uniform Bar Exam (UBE), which tests the following subjects: Torts, Constitutional Law (including Individual Rights), Property, Contracts/UCC, Criminal Procedure, Evidence, Criminal Law, Federal Civil Procedure, Wills & Trusts, Business Associations (including Corporations, Agency, Partnership, and LLC), Family Law, and Secured Transactions.
 There is no state-tested law on the Colorado UBE.
 Consequently, you will have a good working knowledge of some of these subjects from your required courses.
 But, if you do not take the non-required courses in Business Associations, Criminal Procedure, Secured Transactions, Wills & Trusts, and Family Law, you will have to plan on catching up with others during the intense two-month post-graduate bar exam period in order to successfully prepare for the entirely of your bar exam.

 The overwhelming difference between someone who passes the bar and someone who doesn’t boils down to your own bar-specific preparation efforts.
-You will greatly increase your chances of passing the bar if you do the following: take a bar-review course, take Legal Analysis Strategies as a third year/fourth year law student, actively participate in the free supplemental post-graduate DU Bar Success Program, follow the study schedules which they suggest, spend most of your study time in practicing through problems using active learning rather than passive learning, and avoid working while studying for the bar exam in order to dedicate yourself fully to passing.
+You will greatly increase your chances of passing the bar if you do the following: take a bar-review course, take Legal Analysis Strategies as a third year/fourth year law student, actively participate in the free supplemental post-graduate DU Bar Success Program, follow the study schedules which they suggest, spend most of your study time in practicing through problems using active learning rather than passive learning, and avoid working while

 If you study hard for those two months before the bar exam, and you make passing the bar your full-time job for that time, you will be much more likely to pass.